Golu (festival): Significance

 Golu also has a significant connection with the agricultural and handicrafts professions in India.
 Besides the economic aspect of the festival, it is an important occasion for socializing.
 During this season relatives and friends in south India make it a point to visit each other's homes.
 This is also a very important occasion that promotes creative expression for women and for the family to work together on an aesthetic aspect.
+These days, the golu dolls are made from either clay or paper mache, with the latter being light in weight.
+Some dolls also depict various freedom fighters of the Indian Independence Movement and characters like Spider-Man and Superman considering the need to cater to the younger audience.
+Some people use collapsible steps, which are easy to install.